hatfieldlibrary/oai-provider-service/README.md

 application.
 See next section.

 Finally, you may need additional Express server configuration (e.g.: port number).
-You can do this in code, but once again you might want to consider an external configuration file for convenience and security.
+You can do this in code, but once again you might consider an external configuration file for convenience and security.
 See `./server/host-config.ts` for a peak at how we do it.
 The location of your host configuration file can also be set in `.env` for both development and production.